chaosspam/DLSummonScreenGenerator/README.md

 # DLSummonScreenGenerator
-An image generator summon screen images of the game Dragalia Lost
+An image generator for generating summon screen images of the game Dragalia Lost